marionlo/100-days-of-code/README.md

 ### Day 12: October 14, 2018

-**Today's Progress**: I've continued the brick breaker game in Javascript, started to add the event listener for the key input to control the platform.
+**Today's Progress**: I've continued the brick breaker game in Javascript, started to add the event listener for the key input to control the paddle.
 Practiced a little bit PHP as well with some exercices, and learnt about the if and else statement.